jmuehlig/perf-cpp/docs/sampling.md

 ## Sample Timestamp Clock

 By default, perf timestamps samples using its internal TSC-based clock (`local_clock()`), which is *not* the same as any POSIX clock.
-The resulting `PERF_SAMPLE_TIME` values are not directly comparable to `clock_gettime()` values from user-space — correlating them requires an offset calibration step.
+The resulting `PERF_SAMPLE_TIME` values are not directly comparable to `clock_gettime()` values from user space; correlating them requires an offset calibration step.

-Setting a clock via `SampleConfig` replaces the default with a POSIX clock, making timestamps directly comparable to user-space time sources with no extra work:
+Setting a clock via `SampleConfig` replaces the default with a POSIX clock.
+The recorded timestamps are then directly comparable to user-space time sources:

 ```cpp
 #include <perfcpp/sampler.hpp> /// perf::Clock is included transitively